 By Amy Cabaniss with Julep’s New Southern Cuisine

-Julep’s New Southern Cuisine is one of Richmond’s top upscale restaurants, offering quality service, creative and seasonal cocktails made with local ingredients and Southern dishes inspired by Atlanta, Charleston, New Orleans, and Savannah cuisine.
-For more information visit www.Juleps.net.
+Julep’s New Southern Cuisine is one of Richmond’s top upscale restaurants, offering quality service, creative and seasonal cocktails made with local ingredients, and Southern dishes inspired by Atlanta, Charleston, New Orleans, and Savannah cuisine.
+Julep’s is great for private parties, celebrations and rehearsal dinners.
+Learn more at www.juleps.net.